Andrew Jannakos: Career

 Following his run on The Voice, Jannakos began writing and recording material for his debut project.
 In October 2019, he independently released "Living On Love," following it with "Southern Skies" in March 2020.
 Jannakos dropped his eponymous debut EP one month later.

 On July 25, 2020, Jannakos previewed his song "Gone Too Soon" in a clip on the video-sharing platform TikTok.
 The video went viral overnight, racking up 250,000 likes and earning Jannakos 125,000 followers by the next morning.
 Jannakos officially released the song in September and began fielding record deal offers.
-On November 10, 2020, Sony Music Nashville announced that Jannakos had signed a recording deal with its RCA Nashville imprint.
+On November 10, 2020, Sony Music Nashville announced that Jannakos had signed a recording deal with its RCA Nashville imprint.In 2020, Jannakos won the Overall Grand Prize in the 25th Annual USA Songwriting Competition with his song “Southern Skies”, co-written with Michael O'Neal Smith, this song also won Best Country Song award as well.

 Meanwhile, "Gone Too Soon" hit No. 1 on Billboards Country Digital Song Sales chart, No. 2 on the Digital Song Sales chart, No. 12 on the Hot Country Songs chart, and the song helped Jannakos debut at No. 1 on Billboards Emerging Artist chart.
 "Gone Too Soon" impacted country radio on February 1, 2021, and landed within Billboards Hot 100 chart.
 A month later, Jannakos released "Wine Country" as his major-label debut.